Causely/chaosmania/scenarios/chained-cpu-congestion/README.md

 - **plan.yaml**

 This file defines the ChaosMania plan for inducing high CPU load and memory leaks in the Payment Service.
-The plan includes actions to simulate inefficient algorithms and memory allocations that cause the CPU load to increase progressively over time and lead to memory leaks.
+The plan includes actions to simulate inefficient algorithms that cause the CPU load to increase progressively over time .

 - **prun.sh**